mperezfuster/gpdb/gpdb-doc/markdown/utility_guide/ref/gppkg.html.md

 # gppkg

-Installs Greenplum Database extensions in `.gppkg` format, such as PL/Java, PL/R, PostGIS, and MADlib, along with their dependencies, across an entire cluster.
+Greenplum Package Manager installs, upgrades, migrates, and removes Greenplum Database extensions in `.gppkg` format, such as PL/Java, PL/R, PostGIS, and MADlib, along with their dependencies, across an entire cluster.

 ## <a id="synopsis"></a>Synopsis